iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 sidebar_label: Installing IOMesh
 ---

-## Installing IOMesh
 IOMesh can be deployed on the Kubernetes platform or Openshift container platform.
 If you install IOMesh in a Kubernetes cluster, you can select quick installation or manual installation.
 Note that quick installation will take the default settings in the file, which cannot be modified manually.

 ### Installing IOMesh on Kubernetes

 #### Quick Installation

 1. Run the corresponding command according to your Linux distribution to install IOMesh.
 Replace `10.234.1.0/24` with the actual network segment.
-After executing the above command, wait for a few minutes.
+After executing the following command, wait for a few minutes.
 > **Note:**
 >
 > `Helm3`, a package manager for Kubernetes, is included in the commands below.
 It will be installed automatically if it is not found.